Selling in Western North Carolina's Unique Market

 Repairs or Upgrades: $1K-20K+.
 Depends on condition.

-Brandi will provide a detailed Comparative Market Analysis specific to your property type and location in WNC.
-She'll research recent sales, active listings, expired listings, and market trends to recommend a competitive listing price.
-For mountain properties, she'll identify comparable properties and factor in unique features—views, acreage, special amenities—to ensure accurate pricing.
+You'll receive a detailed Comparative Market Analysis specific to your property type and location in WNC.
+Brandi researches recent sales, active listings, expired listings, and market trends to recommend a competitive listing price.
+For mountain properties, she factors in unique features — views, acreage, water access, and special amenities — to ensure accurate pricing.

 Your home will be marketed through multiple channels: professional photography and drone footage, MLS optimization, social media campaigns, targeted advertising, and her personal network of buyers and agents.
 She'll discuss strategy with you and execute a plan tailored to your home's unique appeal and buyer profile.